Below are example motions that you can take to your branch or CLP.

 Motion on the government's failing approach to Brexit

-The Constituency Labour Party (CLP) notes that the government’s various Brexit papers, released during the summer parliamentary recess to avoid scrutiny, show that the Tory Brexit threatens Britain’s economy, security, environment and citizens' rights.
+< name > Constituency Labour Party (CLP) notes that the government’s various Brexit papers, show that the Tory Brexit threatens Britain’s economy, security, environment and citizens' rights.

 The CLP considers it essential to avoid creating barriers to our main export market and subsequent job losses and reductions in tax revenue and investment.

 The CLP believes that the UK must avoid exclusion from essential European agencies such as the Medicines Agency and EURATOM, and is concerned that EU funding for research and for the regions will not be replaced.

 The CLP believes that immigration concerns can be addressed by using the pre-existing safeguards, notes that most migration to Britain is non-EU and is fully under UK regulatory control, and reaffirms that measures such as reinstating the Migrant Impact Fund, protection from undercutting of wages and increased education and training opportunities would also address concerns.

 The CLP insists that EU citizens’ rights in the UK, and vice-versa, should be protected and legally enforceable.